obama0615/obama0615/README.md

 - 👋 Hi, I’m @obama0615
 - 👀 I’m interested in developing and programming
 - 🌱 I’m currently learning C#, C++, Java and Linux.
-Completed my study of python.
 - 📫 How to reach me, obama#0615 on discord.

 <!---